kmuench/kmuench.github.io/_posts/2020-04-05-dataHowToGetIt.md

 layout: post
 title: Data - where is it, and how do I get it?
 ---
-There is a single, inescapable truth that governs the life of every analyst: in order to do data science, you need data.
+As inconvenient as it can be, there is one ineffable truth the no analyst can escape: in order to do data science, you need data.

 I notice that data import is rarely the focus of tutorials for beginners.
 That is perhaps unsurprising: no one’s entering the field for the non-stop thrill-ride of replacing blanks with NaNs, or the glorious mysteries of the [SRA format](https://www.ncbi.nlm.nih.gov/sra/docs/submitformats/).

 Yet, easeful data acquisition is fundamental to the rest of the learning process.
 A new coder who gets frustrated with the data download process can quickly lose faith in their abilities, and quit the process before they’ve even begun.
-Also - this is very important - it's easier to absorb the solution when you actually <i>care about the problem</i>.
+Also, as it turns out, absorbing the solution is much more effective when you <i>actually care about the problem</i>.

 There are two challenges, then: how do you find data that you care about?
 And how can you get it into R or Python as quickly and as neatly as possible?

 Here, I’ve assembled some public datasets and resources to help lower these hurdles in your first analysis projects.
-I’ll devote a separate section to genomics data, since I've personally spent a lot of time searching in vain for the links to raw paper data.
+I’ll devote a separate section to acquiring genomics data, since that's where I personally felt a lot of my data download frustration.

 Click the corresponding link if you’re looking for...